Software-Improvement-Group/sigridci/docs/capabilities/portfolio-objectives.md

 - A Capability dropdown, that allows you to select the specific capability for which the portfolio objective will be defined.

-- Then, the Type dropdown, allows you to select a given objective type that is part of the capability selected in the previous step.
+- The Type dropdown allows you to select a given objective type that is part of the capability selected in the previous step.
 In the example, we see that Test Code Ratio is set as a type.
-This is due to the fact that the "Test Code Ratio" objective is a type of objective that belongs to the Maintainability capability.
+This is because the "Test Code Ratio" objective is a type of objective that belongs to the Maintainability capability.

 -  Then, we can define the actual value that we want our portfolio objective to be.
 This final field can be of two distinct types: either a free-text field, in the case of numeric objectives, or a dropdown containing a series of pre-defined values, that will be the allowed values for the given objective type.